Higher-Order Corrections to Quantum Observables in $h\to WW^*$

 As a result, the smallest eigenvalue of the density matrix in that case remained negative, reaching values as low as $\sim -0.2$ even under optimal kinematic selections, challenging the two-qutrit interpretation of the system~\cite{Goncalves:2025qem}.

-In contrast, the current $h \to e^+ \nu_e \mu^- \bar{\nu}_\mu$ analysis reveals only moderate NLO effects to the angular coefficients, resulting in milder distortions in the density matrix structure.
-The resulting negative eigenvalues are suppressed by approximately two orders of magnitude with respect to the four charged lepton channel, see~\autoref{fig:SmallEig}, indicating a significantly better preservation of the two-qutrit structure and showing that this channel is more robust against non-factorizable contributions from higher-orders.
+In contrast, for the $h \to e^+ \nu_e \mu^- \bar{\nu}_\mu$ channel, NLO effects on the angular coefficients that are nonzero at LO are moderate.
+New coefficients that vanish at LO appear with small values, as shown in~\autoref{tab:indcoeffsLONLO} and~\autoref{tab:indcoeffsLONLO2}.\footnote{We have further investigated the impact of real photon emission by computing the angular coefficients for different recombination radii, $\Delta R(\ell,\gamma)$, as detailed in~\autoref{app:deltaR}.} The overall distortions in the density matrix are milder, with negative eigenvalues suppressed by roughly two orders of magnitude compared to the four charged lepton channel, see~\autoref{fig:SmallEig}.
+This indicates that the two-qutrit structure is much better preserved in the $h \to e^+ \nu_e \mu^- \bar{\nu}_\mu$ channel, making it more robust against non-factorizable contributions from higher-order effects.
 For more details on the consistency of the density matrix in both channels, see~\autoref{app:proj}.